BCDevOps/openshift-wiki/docs/RH-SSO/ServiceDefinition.md

 ### Eligibility & Prerequisites

-This Single Sign-On (SSO) service is offered to BC Government teams who are building cloud native web or mobile applications.
-Teams wishing to use this service should initially connect with the [SSO Product Owner](mailto:Vardhman.Shankar@gov.bc.ca) to discuss their needs and ensure alignment prior to making an SSO implementation request.
+The Pathfinder SSO service is offered to BC Government teams who are building cloud native web or mobile applications.
+Teams wishing to use this service should initially connect with the [SSO Product Owner](mailto:BCGov.SSO@gov.bc.ca) to discuss their needs and ensure alignment prior to making an SSO implementation request.

-Note: This SSO service is undergoing upgrades in 2021 and is currently not recommended for critical applications.
+Note: The Pathfinder SSO service is undergoing upgrades in 2021 and is currently not recommended for critical applications.
 Support is currently available only during business hours and only on a best efforts basis.
 If your application is critical, please contact Web Access Management (WAM) and/or Provincial Identity Information Management Program (IDIM).

 ### How to Request

 Teams wishing to have realms created should follow the steps outlined on the [SSO Client Request](RequestSSOClient.md) wiki page.
-If for you need further information, connect with the [SSO Product Owner](mailto:Vardhman.Shankar@gov.bc.ca).
+If for you need further information, connect with the [SSO Product Owner](mailto:BCGov.SSO@gov.bc.ca).

 ### Availability